Explore health content from A to Z.

 CARBIDOPA; LEVODOPA; ENTACAPONE (kar bi DOE pa; lee voe DOE pa; en TA ka pone) is used to treat Parkinson's disease.
 Carbidopa and entacapone help levodopa to work better.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Swallow whole.
-Do not cut the tablet.
+Do not cut, crush, or chew this medicine.
+Take only one tablet of this medicine at each dose.
+You can take this medicine with or without food.
+However, avoid foods that are high in fat, calories, and protein near the time of taking this medicine.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on the advice of your doctor or health care professional.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.